gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Lie down and take a nap,"
 Maddy told her sister the third time Sindy yawned.
-"We can't do anything 'til it wakes up."
+"We can't do anything 'til Dockety wakes up."

 Sindy nodded,
 climbed onto a desk,
 stretched out,
 and was snoring softly in seconds.
-When Maddy patted her shoulder softly, she rolled onto her side and pulled up her legs, just as she did when they were at home and it was morning and she didn't want to get up yet.
+When Maddy patted her shoulder softly, she rolled onto her side and pulled her legs up to her chest, just as she did in bed in the morning when she didn't want to get up.
 "I'll get you home,"
 Maddy said quietly.
 "I promise."